BryanHogan/bryanhogan/src/content/drafts/working-holiday-japan.md

 ---
-title: Working Holiday in Japan Recommendations
+title: "Working Holiday in Japan: My Experience and Practical Tips"
-description: My experience and recommendations from doing a Working Holiday in Japan.
+description: My experience living in Osaka and Tokyo on a Working Holiday visa, with practical advice on preparation, housing, work, useful apps, and places to eat.
 emoji: 🗾
 pubDate: 2026-07-29T11:16:03+00:00
 lastUpdate: 2026-07-29T11:16:03+00:00